-In the coastal embayments of the Town of Barnstable, as in most marine and coastal waters, the limiting nutrient is nitrogen.
+In the coastal embayments of the Town of Falmouth, as in most marine and coastal waters, the limiting nutrient is nitrogen.
 Nitrogen concentrations beyond those expected naturally contribute to undesirable conditions, including the severe impacts described above, through the promotion of excessive growth of plants and algae, including nuisance vegetation.

-The embayment covered in this TMDL has had extensive data collected and analyzed through the Massachusetts Estuaries Program (MEP) and with the cooperation and assistance from the Town of Barnstable, the USGS, and the Cape Cod Commission.
+The embayment covered in this TMDL has had extensive data collected and analyzed through the Massachusetts Estuaries Program (MEP) and with the cooperation and assistance from the Town of Falmouth, the USGS, and the Cape Cod Commission.
 Data collection included both water quality and hydrodynamics as described in Chapters I, IV, V, and VII of the MEP Technical Report.

 These investigations revealed that loadings of nutrients, especially N, are much larger than they would be under natural conditions, and as a result the water quality has deteriorated.
-A principal indicator of decline in water quality is the disappearance of eelgrass from its natural habitat in this embayment.
+A principal indicator of decline in water quality is the disappearance of eelgrass from a large percentage of its natural habitat in this embayment.
 This is a result of nutrient loads causing excessive growth of algae in the water (phytoplankton) and algae growing on eelgrass (epiphyton), both of which result in the loss of eelgrass through the reduction of available light levels.

-As is illustrated by Figure 4, most of the N affecting this embayment system originates from on-site subsurface wastewater disposal systems (septic systems), with a lower level coming from land use, sediments, and atmospheric deposition.
+As is illustrated by Figure 5, most of the N affecting this embayment system originates from on-site subsurface wastewater disposal systems (septic systems), with a slightly lower level coming from fertilizers and runoff, and considerably less N originating from sediments, natural background sources, and atmospheric deposition.